“The old world is dying. The new one is slow to appear. And in this chiaroscuro monsters are born. "

 The Last of Us Part 2 probably doesn't embody the wishes of its audience, on many points of view, and this is probably its greatest asset.
 It is a mammoth, cured and incredibly involving operation.
 In addition to a renewed playful sector that finally accompanies the narrative very well.
 We are faced with a work that wants to change the rules of the game.
 The second act in the story of Ellie and Joel is not a perfect title on every front, but still manages to keep the player glued, making him not only the user but the protagonist of the wonderful story told.
 In the face of some uncertainty in the second half of the adventure, which at times dilutes and frays the story a little, and some creative stumbling block that we come across in the last hours, which seem to be the result of a more hasty and for this slightly less meticulous, the epic directed by Druckmann should be essential for all lovers of the genre.
 There are many concepts and ideas for discussions that are addressed or even presented, without ever trying to answer the complex questions that the game poses, but leaving ample freedom of opinion.

-Ellie's is a slow and inexorable descent into hell, into the abyss inherent in each of us, which comes to life on an extraordinarily well-kept stage both technically and, above all, the artistic one.
-The Last of Us Part 2 is an arrival point for this generation and, in many ways, for the whole media.
-Rewarding, fun, heartbreaking, melancholic, furious and destabilizing, it cannot leave you indifferent.
-Fragility is the latest proposed concept that I would like to underline, that of a world and a society by now defeated, of characters who are mere mortal creatures of flesh and blood and no longer unstained heroes or knights.
+Ellie's is a slow and inexorable descent into hell, into the abyss inherent in each of us, which comes to life on an extraordinarily well-finished stage both from a technical and, above all, an artistic point of view.
+The Last of Us Part 2 manages to be fulfilling, heartbreaking, melancholy, furious and destabilizing, it will not leave you indifferent.
+Fragility is the last concept proposed that I would like to emphasize, that of a world and a society now defeated, of characters who are mere mortal creatures of flesh and blood and no longer heroes or spotless knights.
 The fragility of a girl enslaved by her own desires, by an obsession that hides nothing but a bleak path of despair.